VooDoo Derby Dollz VooDoo Derby Dollz Roller Derby Association |

 Other factors can also play an influence.
 For example, if a wall of cupboards were to be placed across the middle of the office, this would also form a 'natural force' that influences the communication flow and may separate the group into two further sub-groups.

 Sometimes, an "absence" of a natural force can also be a team dynamic.
 For example, if the leader or manager is permanently removed from the office, the group may be drawn into a change of behaviour.
+How do you recognise team dynamics?
+You can recognise team dynamics by looking for the forces that influence team behaviour.
+These forces might include:

 You can identify personality-based dynamics by completing our online Team Dynamics Assessment.
+How can team dynamics be managed constructively?
+You need to:

-look for the team dynamics - the 'natural forces' at play
+look for the team dynamics - the 'natural forces' at play determine whether they are acting for good or ill, make interventions to make the effect of those dynamics more positive.

 For example, if a wall of cupboards is inhibiting communication within a group, that wall can be repositioned and the room layout designed to encourage communication (without making the environment too uncomfortable for those who value their privacy when working on individual tasks).
+Example: The impact of a friendship

 The positive effect of a strong friendship in a team might be: